uncore-team/rl_coppelia/README.md

 ## Notes Before Running anything

 - **Note 1**: You need to clone this project with its submodule, `rl_spin_decoupler`, which is a repository located at https://github.com/uncore-team/rl_spin_decoupler.git.
-For doing that, please clone the repository and initialize the submodule (just the first time) using the next commands:
+For doing that, please clone the repository using the next command:

 ```bash
 git clone --recurse-submodules git@github.com:uncore-team/rl_coppelia.git
 ```

+If you already cloned it before reading this instructions (don't worry, I never read them neither), please use the next commands:

 ```bash
 git submodule init